japsuu/KorpiEngine/docs/manual/external-assets.md

 ## Loading/Unloading Assets

-Assets can be loaded/unloaded at runtime using the `AssetManager` API (see @KorpiEngine.AssetManagement.AssetManager), which makes sure that each asset is loaded only once, and that it is properly disposed of when no longer needed.
+Assets can be loaded/unloaded at runtime using the `AssetManager` API (see <xref:KorpiEngine.AssetManagement.AssetManager>), which makes sure that each asset is loaded only once, and that it is properly disposed of when no longer needed.

 Example (loading the default albedo texture):
 ```csharp